FAQ

 Can I Participate in Just a Retreat (not a Full Program)?

-No. Safety is our first priority, and we believe that participation in our mandatory preparation and integration program is an important part of safely, ethically and meaningfully engaging in the deep personal transformation work involved in using psilocybin mushrooms/truffles.
-The program begins four weeks before the retreat (including two live virtual community sessions) and extends six weeks post-retreat (including weekly live virtual community sessions).
+Safety is our first priority, and we believe that participation in our preparation and integration program is an important part of safely, ethically and meaningfully engaging in the deep personal transformation work involved in using psilocybin mushrooms/truffles.
+The program begins four weeks before the retreat (including two live virtual community sessions) and extends six weeks post-retreat (including live virtual community sessions).
 Personal and logistical preparation activities and integration practices are included with the expectation of your commitment to the process.
-Please reach out to us if you have any questions or concerns about participating in the program fully.
+Accommodations can be made for late joiners who sign up within the 4 weeks prior to retreat.
+Please reach out to us if you have any other questions or concerns about participating in the program fully.

 What are Your Program Dates?

-Please see “Programs” and click on an individual program to see preparation session dates, retreat dates, and integration session dates.
+Please see “Upcoming Retreats” and click on an individual program to see preparation session dates, retreat dates, and integration session dates.

 Are Scholarships Available?

 Yes.
 Beckley Retreats is committed to providing access to safe psychedelic experiences to diverse audiences, equitably and fairly.
-Our 2022 scholarships are full/closed.
-Please join our mailing list to receive updates on 2023 scholarship opportunities.
+Please see our scholarships page for more information.

 Do You Offer Payment Plans?